hoseinlook/example-sentiment-streaming/README.md

 # How To Deploy With Docker
 To install and deploy, we have provided a `docker-compose.yaml` that contains services such as kafka,mongodb and spark.
+Also, to run in local you should consider the python version must be 3.8
 ### Note
 Please consider that you should create a `.env` file, you can use `.env.example` file as an example.
 ```bash